10 Different Ways You’re Not Using Bleach, But Should

 Keep your Christmas tree alive longer

 Keep the holiday spirit around just a bit longer with the help of bleach.
 According to Julia Byrne, a product developer, bleach at Clorox, you can prolong the life of your freshly cut tree with an easy mixture.
 Use a solution of two teaspoons of bleach per half a gallon of hot water, plus one cup of corn syrup, and an eighth of a cup of powdered iron from your local nursery.
 This mixture goes into your tree stand bowl instead of plain water, Byrne says.
-And if you ever wondered, here’s exactly why Clorox is so good at killing germs.
+Despite its great uses, bleach does expire—here’s what you should know.

 Make a DIY spray to use on most surfaces